 Here you can control the latest post archive layout.

-In this section you can set the layout and style of the 3 types of archive pages:
+In this section you can set the layout and style of the 4 types of archive pages:

 Just like Blog Page, you can choose the page layout and archive layout.
 And there is another option "Show all posts on one page", check it to ignore "show at most x posts" setting and list all posts of this archive on one page.

 For example, to change the category archive pages' layout, please go to Customizer > Archive Pages > Category, there you can choose page layout, posts layout, and more.

 In this section you can control single post default template, and show or hide some elements on single post.